How to Study and Market Your Device

 For information on how to prepare and submit an HDE application, please refer to these resources:

-Once you have selected the correct premarket submission type, you must prepare the appropriate information that will be needed.
+After you have selected the correct premarket submission type, you must prepare the appropriate information that will be needed.
 In this section, we identify resources for assistance and information to consider when preparing your premarket submission.

 The FDA has developed several types of resources to help you prepare your premarket submission.
 These include the following: